 The funding problem

 K-12 has notoriously had funding issues for years.
-If you have any friends or family in the education system, they often aren't shy to express their frustrations about the limited resources they're given, often providing classroom resources for their students out of their own pocket.
+If you have any friends or family in the education system, they likely aren't shy about expressing their frustrations about their limited resources they're given, even providing classroom resources out of their own pocket.
 The same is true for IT administrators in the education sector.

 IT administrators often find themselves with the difficult task of requesting funding for systems that nobody sees.
-Nobody sees the firewalls that silently sit there protecting networks from intruders.
-People overlook the antivirus software running in the background on their computers, keeping their systems secure.
-Nobody sees the backup systems and terabytes of data drives in the server rooms that keep all of their data backed up in case of emergencies.
-Nobody goes into the closets containing thousands of dollars worth of switches, ensuring that everybody has network connectivity.
-Some even assume that sysadmins only have to really work when computers or networks crash and they overlook the countless hours spent ensuring that their systems don't crash in the first place.
+Nobody sees the firewalls that silently sit there protecting networks from intruders--or the backup systems and terabytes of data drives in the server rooms that keep all of their data backed up in case of emergencies.
+Some wrongfully assume that sysadmins only have to really work when computers or networks crash, overlooking the countless hours spent ensuring that their systems don't crash in the first place.

 Another roadblock often faced by K-12 sysadmins is that funding may be available to purchase additional systems and services, but that same funding can't be used to hire more personnel.
-The end result is an IT department often stretched too thin and unable to maintain systems properly.
-In addition, contractors will often be used to implement newly purchased systems, leaving staff not adequately trained to support them.
+The end result is an IT department often stretched too thin, unable to maintain systems properly.
+In addition, contractors will often be used to implement newly purchased systems, leaving staff inadequately trained to support them.